| GENERAL INFO (Jump to Diary)|

 Around the corner, I find a gas station where numerous local busses are gassing.
 I ask a bunch of the drivers, and they point me towards a terminal.
 I walk through the real busy market area.
 People are actually running here - a first!
 And here are goats with muzzles on.
 Another place, an Eiffel Tower-like construction covers the road.
 I guess I will return one day, and head on.
 I find the terminal, but apparently, this is not from where the Flores busses departure.

 A real helpful man get my wish, and guides med to a taxi-like car.
 He drive me 3-4 kilometres to another terminal than I thought, but at least, he accept US$5 for payment.
 And as an unexpected surprise, they actually have a bus within half an hour!
 I try to find an ATM, but fails.

 The bus is not too cold, but they have a tendency to let in some insane people, giving loud lectures for half hours, holding a black book in their hands.
 I actually think I would prefer accordion music!
 It is a long drive; close to 500 kilometres, and while I could do it in around seven hours, the bus manages to do it in eleven; not bad.

-The first part is down the mountain Guatemala City is found on.
+The first part is down the mountain on which Guatemala City is found.
 Then it is a long stretch in around 700 metres height, and here are so many huge cacti!
 Some Cereus, some Opuntias.
 I surely have to go back, when I get a car.
 I try to make some photos the entire day, but bus, tinted windows and speed does not improve the result.